Fair Without Leveling Down: A New Intersectional Fairness Definition: Experiments

 In all our experiments, we employ the same model architecture for all the approaches to have a fair comparison.
-Specifically, we use a three-hidden layer neural network with $128$, $64$, and $32$ corresponding sizes.
+Specifically, we use a three-hidden layer fully connected neural network with $128$, $64$, and $32$ corresponding sizes.
 Furthermore, we use ReLU as the activation with dropout fixed to $0.5$.
-In all cases, we optimize cross-entropy loss with Adam as an optimizer using default parameters.
-Lastly, for Twitter Hate Speech and Numeracy dataset, we encode the text using bert-base-uncased~\cite{DBLP:conf/naacl/DevlinCLT19} text encoder.
-While for CelebA, which is an image-based dataset, we employ ResNet18~\cite{he2016deep} as the encoder.
-In both cases, we do not fine-tune the pre-trained encoders.
+We optimize cross-entropy loss in all cases with Adam~\citep{DBLP:journals/corr/KingmaB14} as the optimizer using default parameters.
+Moreover, for Twitter Hate Speech and Numeracy datasets, we encode the text using bert-base-uncased~\cite{DBLP:conf/naacl/DevlinCLT19} text encoder.
+For CelebA, an image dataset, we employ ResNet18~\citep{he2016deep} as the encoder.
+In all cases, we do not fine-tune the pre-trained encoders.
+Lastly, several previous studies have shown the effectiveness of equal sampling in improving fairness~\citep{kamiran2009classifying, DBLP:conf/pkdd/ChawlaLHB03, kamiran2010classification,gonzalez2021optimising}.
+That is, to counter the imbalance in the training data, the data is resampled so that there is an equal number of examples from each group and class in the final training set.
+Through preliminary experiments, we determine that equal sampling improves the worst-case performance of several approaches, including \Uncon{} in various settings.
+We thus incorporate it as a hyperparameter indicating a continuous scale between undersampling and oversampling.
+Note that we also incorporate a setting where no equal sampling is performed, and we take the distribution as it is.

-\paragraph{Performance Measure} In this work, as a fairness performance measure $m$, we focus on the True and False Positive rates.
-Several fairness measures, including Equal Opportunity and Equalized Odds, can be derived from TPR and FPR.
-Formally TPR over a group $\mathbf{g}$ is:
+\paragraph{Fairness performance measure.} In this work we focus on True Positive Rate parity and False Positive Rate parity as the fairness measure.
+The corresponding group wise performance measure $m$ for these fairness measures are TPR and FPR.
+Formally, $m$ in case of TPR for a group $\mathbf{g}$ is: